devlato/tc39-proposal-key-exclusion-syntax-in-object-spread/README.md

 # proposal-plus-minus-spread

-Minus and plus spread operators proposal for JavaScript / ECMAScript
+Minus and plus operators: a spread operator enhancement proposal for JavaScript / ECMAScript

 ## Motivation